MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 OK, now let's do the same for the second secret: its name should be `AWS_SECRET_ACCESS_KEY`.
 And in the AWS console, let's click `Show` to see its value.
 Copy it, and go back to Github to paste in the value.
 Then click `Add secret`.
 Alright, now the AWS access key and secret are ready.

-Let's go back to the Github workflow.
+Let's go back to the GitHub workflow.
 In the second step, the key will be used to login to Amazon ECR and its output will be used in the third step.
-Here you can see that, the `ECR_REGISTRY` variable will take the output registry from the previous step.
+Here you can see that, the `ECR_REGISTRY` variable will take the output `registry` from the previous step.

 ```yaml
     - name: Login to Amazon ECR